Vasily Chapayev: In Russian culture

 After the Soviet Union had been established, Chapayev was immortalized by Soviet propaganda as a hero of the Russian Civil War.
 In 1923, a Russian writer, Dmitriy Furmanov, who served as a commissar in Chapayev's division wrote a popular novel entitled Chapaev.
 Later, in 1934, it was made into a film Chapayev by the Vasilyev brothers.
 The movie became highly popular in the Soviet Union.
 The German actor and singer Ernst Busch also recorded the song Tschapajews Tod, which talks about his death in the Ural.

 More recently, he became one of the central characters in the novel Chapayev and Void by modern Russian writer Viktor Pelevin.

 In November 1998, Red Comrades Save the Galaxy, a point-and-click graphic adventure game was developed by S.K.I.F. and published by Buka Entertainment (now 1C Company).
 The game's protagonist Vasily Ivanovich Chapaev, is inspired by Chapayev.

-Chapayev, along with his aide Petka, commissar Furmanov, and Anka the Mashine-gunner, became a recurring character in popular Russian jokes.
+Chapayev, along with his aide Petka, commissar Furmanov, and Anka the Machine-gunner, became a recurring character in popular Russian jokes.